Azure/aca-dotnet-workshop/docs/aca/02-aca-comm/index.md

     --8<-- "docs/aca/02-aca-comm/TasksModel.cs"
     ```

-- Now, in the **Tasks** folder, we will add 3 Razor pages for CRUD operations which will be responsible for listing all the tasks, creating a new task, and updating existing tasks.
+- Now, in the **Tasks** folder, we will add 3 Razor pages for CRUD operations which will be responsible for listing tasks, creating a new task, and updating existing tasks.
 By looking at the cshtml content notice that the page is expecting a query string named `createdBy` which will be used to group tasks for application users.

 !!! note